gammapy/gammapy/docs/maps/regionmap.rst

 RegionGeom and coordinates
 --------------------------
 A `~RegionGeom` defines a single spatial bin with arbitrary shape.
 The spatial coordinates are then given by the center of the region geometry.
-If one or more non-spatial axis are present, they can have any number of bins.
+If one or more non-spatial axes are present, they can have any number of bins.
 There are different methods that can be used to access or modify the coordinates of a `~RegionGeom`.

 + Bin volume and angular size: